 What do I mean by trouble?
-A recent national nutrition survey examining physical conditions among thousands of families turned up this appalling information:
+A recent national nutrition survey examining physical conditions among thousands of families turned up this appalling information;

 - . .
-34 percent of the pre-school children had anemia. - . .
-33 percent had Vitamin A deficiency -- a condition that does not exist when a child has enough milk to drink. - . . a majority had serious dental problems; large numbers had rickets or scurvy or beriberi or other diseases normally associated with famine conditions.
+34 percent of the pre-school children had anemia. - does not exist when a child has enough milk to drink. - . .
+A majority had serious dental problems; large numbers had rickets or scurvy or beriberi or other diseases normally associated with famine conditions.

-Last year, tests in the New York City public schools showed that 85 percent of all children were retarded in reading by the end of the sixth grade; in the disadvantaged neighborhoods of the Bronx, 51 percent of 8th graders are three or more years behind.
-Of 1135 Puerto Rican youngsters who should have graduated from high school last year, only 34 received a diploma.
+Last year, tests in the New York City public schools showed that 85 percent of all children were retarded in reading by the end of the sixth grade; in the disadvantaged neighborhoods of the Bronx, 51 percent of eighth graders are three or more years behind.
+Of eleven hundred and thirty-five Puerto Rican youngsters who should have graduated from high school last year, only thirty four received a diploma.

-Although a research project just released by the U S

-Bureau of the Census shows that the number of substandard housing units in the nation dropped from 18 percent to 9 percent in the eight Kennedy-Johnson years, over six million house 4.00 hals in this country are still rated substandard by the most minimum measurements.
-This, notes Art Young, chief of the Census Bureau's Housing Division, means that 6 million housing units are delapidated, seriously overcrowded, lack indoor plumbing -- or all three.
+Although a research project just released by the U. S. Bureau of the Census shows that the number of sub-standard housing units in the nation dropped from 18 percent to 9 percent in the eight [961-69].
+Kennedy - Johnson years, over six million households in this country are still rated substandard by the most minimum measurements.
+This, notes Art Young, Chief of the Census Bureau's Housing Division, means that six million housing units are delapidated, seriously overcrowded, lack indoor plumbing -- or all three.

-Though no accurate count is available, six million such households very likely hold between 20 and 30 million Americans who are living in squalor amidst the general plenty.
+Though no accurate count is available, six million such households very likely hold between twenty and thirty million Americans who are living in squalor amidst the general plenty.

-And this data doesn't begin to tell the whole story: an adequate physical structure is no guarantee of an adequate environment, of green space or playgrounds for growing children, of transportation to jobs or to health facilities, of clean air or rodent and vermin-free residential neighborhoods.
+And this data does not begin to tell the whole story: an adequate physical structure is no guarantee of an adequate environment, of green space or playgrounds for growing children, of transportation to jobs or to health facilities, of clean air or rodent and vermin-free residential neighborhoods.

-As the Douglas Commission report on Urban Problems noted, housing expectations, like other expections, have risen.
+As the Douglas Commission report on Urban Problems noted, housing expectations, like other expectations, have risen.
 What was acceptable in the 1940's (when housing standards were developed) is no longer acceptable to a very substantial portion of the population today.